 - Adopted bylaws

 - Adopted statement of purpose or mission

 - An identified geographic boundary, identified either by approved bylaws or passed by another action of the organization

 - Transparent Board selection process and defined terms

 - A written communication strategy which includes the following provisions:

-- The methods the community organizations uses to reach out to community
+- The methods the community organizations use to reach out to the community

 - The reasons they use those methods, including data to support these reasons